jeroldcamacho/jeroldcamacho.github.io/_posts/2022-03-08-thm-library-writeup.md

 	pty.spawn('/bin/bash')
 	```
 - Run this command `sudo /usr/bin/python3 /home/meliodas/bak.py`
-- see if it works

 	![](/static/img/thm-library-writeup/os.png)

-It doesnt work with os library, lets repeat the same steps and try it with `zipfile` library.
+It doesnt work with the python `os` library, lets repeat the same steps with `zipfile` library.

 And we are now root!

 ![](/static/img/thm-library-writeup/root.png)

 ## Easiest way to gain root

 1. Delete the `bak.py` file
 2. Create a new one and put the contents below
 	```python